MidnightDemon/Retwis-SE/README.md

 But, the links were broken and (after some hunting) I found a copy of Retwis 0.3.
 I found the library [written by Ludovico Magnocavallo](http://qix.it/)  - it's out-of-date and thus buggy so I've replaced it with Predis.  **I'm doing a fix on it and will include it in the project, just for reference.

 **UPDATE: The library was using old request protocols - currently working on it.
+I'm making it 1:1 with Predis so you can just swap back and forth with minimal changes.
+It's all in redis.php.

 Setup Instructions
 -------------------------